3-electric-sheep/wisdk_android/README.md

  * Listener interface used to tell the host of interesting things that may happen.
  */
 public interface TesWIAppListener {
     /**
+     * Called when starup is complete and you have successfully been authorized.
+Will
+     * at the end of start or if you are unauthorized, at the end of the authorize process
+     * regardless of whehter you are authorized or not.
+     *
+     * @param isAuthorized - returns whether we are successfully authorized or not */ void onStartupComplete(boolean isAuthorized);
+    /**
      * sent when authorization has failed (401)
      *